Ukratic/Jedha_fullstack/5. Getaround/README.md

 ## Getaround

-Build a dashboard and documented online API that will allow users to optimize rental pricing.<br>
+Build a dashboard that will allow a business team to determine optimal delay between rentals and a documented online API that will allow users to optimize rental pricing.<br>
 Datasets on cars (brand, motorization, price...) and delays on rentals (time delta, cancelled or not...).
 <br>